benquike/emacs.d/README.md

 * [Keyfreq](https://github.com/dacap/keyfreq)
-	* A plugin used to collect your key stroke statistics, from which you could see which keys you use mostly and thus decide how to　inprove your edit efficiency by modifying your keybindings.
+	* A plugin used to collect your key stroke statistics, from which you could see which keys you use mostly and thus decide how to　improve your edit efficiency by modifying your keybindings.

 * [ggtags](https://github.com/leoliu/ggtags)